Jakubic769/autofarm-prospecting-py/README.md

 ## Windows

-U need to download this clicking on my main repository of this autofarm click Green button "code" and download zip
+U need to download this clicking on my main repository of this autofarm, click Green button "code", and download zip.

 ## Linux

-click Green button "code"
+click Green button "code",
-and copy link
+and copy link,
 then type in terminal git clone [Here link]

 ```